Embezzlement and Employee Theft

-Embezzlement, also known as employee theft is the act of wrongfully appropriating funds that have been entrusted to your care but which are owned by someone else.
-The most common embezzlement is by employees, but others with fiduciary responsibility can also be charged with embezzlement.
+Embezzlement is the act of someone wrongfully appropriating funds that have been entrusted to their care but which are owned by someone else.
+The most common embezzlement is by employees, but others with fiduciary (financial) responsibility can also be charged with embezzlement.

 Embezzlement can be prosecuted as criminal fraud or civil fraud.
-In the case of civil fraud, the employer can bring the lawsuit against the employee.
+In the case of civil fraud, an employer can bring a lawsuit against the employee.

 What Are the Factors in Embezzlement?

-- There must be a fiduciary relationship between the two parties; that is, there must be a relationship of trust, a responsibility for taking care of the responsibility (money or property, for example), and a reliance by one party on the other.
+- A fiduciary relationship must exist between the two parties; that is, there must be a relationship of trust, responsibility for taking care of the asset (money or property, for example), and reliance by one party on the other.

-- The defendant must have acquired the property through the relationship, rather than in some other manner.
-It is sometimes difficult to prove, particularly in the case of embezzlement of cash from a bar, for example.
+- The defendant must have acquired the asset or taproperty through the relationship, rather than in some other manner.
+It is sometimes difficult to prove, particularly in the case of embezzlement of cash taken from a bar's cash register, for example.

 - The defendant must have taken ownership of the property or transferred the property to someone else (called conveyance).

 - The defendant's actions were intentional.
-It is also sometimes difficult to prove.
-How do you prove intent?
+It is also sometimes difficult to prove intent.

 The penalties depend upon the amount stolen.
 If convicted, the embezzler may receive a fine, may be required to do restitution (give back the money).
-In some cases a prison sentence as well.
+In some cases, a prison sentence might be imposed as well.

 Examples of embezzlement include the bank teller who pockets deposits, the bookkeeper who takes customer refunds for himself, the attorney who uses the funds in an escrow account for herself, and the payroll clerk who doesn't deposit the correct amount of employment tax, keeping the rest for himself.

-Employees in retail businesses have a habit of walking off with merchandise.
-It is employee theft, and it's called "shrinkage" in the industry.
+According to a report by CNBC, employees in retail businesses have a habit of walking off with merchandise.
+It is employee theft, called "shrinkage" in the industry.
 Another common retail employee theft is gift cards.
-They are easy to put in your pocket and walk away with them.
+They are easy to put in a pocket and walk away with.